LivePersonInc/knowledge-center-archive/pages/documents/Getting Started/getting-started-with-intents.md

 ### Step 1: Accessing the LivePerson Intent Analyzer

 * To access the LivePerson Intent Analyzer, log in to the Conversational Cloud and find it in the Quick launch menu at the bottom right of the screen.
-* Navigate to Intent Analyzer, you’ll be greeted with the intro dashboard.
+* Navigate to the LivePerson Intent Analyzer, you’ll be greeted with the intro dashboard.

 ![](img/Getting-started-intent-manager-1.png)
 ![](img/Getting-started-intent-manager-2.png)